Paralynx Engineering Inc. | Electrical Engineering Consultants

 Accidents happen.
 Lives and livelihoods depend on life safety systems being in place.
 From exit signs to emergency lighting systems, from sprinkler systems to fire alarms, the goal is to minimize the loss of life and property.

-Contact us to see how we can help with your next life safety system.
+Contact us to see how we can help with your next life safety system, or to book an Integrated Systems Test for your building.

 Contact Us